FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/usage-tracking/st-edge_agent.md

 You need an installed Sentinel and Event Router to implement this method.
 For more information, refer to the latest [Sentinel Event Router User Guide](https://support.axway.com/en/documents/document-details/id/12513).

-Note that in this case you must perform the <a href="#UsageTrack" class="MCXref xref">Usage tracking with the Edge Agent</a> , with an important exception: in step 1, you must use the connection details for the Event Router.
+Note that in this case you must perform the [Usage tracking with the Edge Agent](#UsageTrack) , with an important exception: in step 1, you must use the connection details for the Event Router.

 #### On the Event Router